Learnathon-By-Geeky-Solutions/nstu-codebreakers/README.md

 https://drive.google.com/drive/folders/1zzEos7D048KUAY6uXgjOg2ztLIBnkE-0
 ## Overview

-TASK-HIVE is a comprehensive project and task management solution that enables teams to efficiently collaborate on projects, track progress, and manage workloads.
+TASK-HIVE is a comprehensive project and task management solution that enables users to efficiently work on projects, track progress, and manage workloads.
 Built with Flutter and backed by Supabase, it offers a seamless experience across multiple platforms.

 ## Features